Modules Introduction

 Directory structure

-Module code can be split into 2 directories to protect IP (Intellectual Property).
-To create a module, split module code into public
+Module code can be split into two directories to protect IP (Intellectual Property).
+To create a module, divide the module code into public and private folders, and place all that code inside the modules/MODULE_NAME directory.

 app